neynt/neynt.ca/content/wkrpt3/index.md

 ```

 Note that signals `a` and `b` are treated symmetrically, so we can actually
 consider either one of them to be the "original" signal or the "envelope".
+That
+is, pointwise multiplication is commutative.

 #### Envelopes